New Testament Revision 2 (second numbering)

 22nd hell

-26 And to him who overcometh and keepeth my commandments unto the end, will I give power over many kingdoms; and he shall rule them with the word of God; and they shall be in his hands as the vessels of clay in the hands of a potter; and he shall govern them by faith, with equety and justice, even as I received of my Father and I will give him the morning star. he that hath an ear, let him hear what the spirit saith unto the churches.
+26 And he <to him> who overcometh and keepeth my commandments unto the end, to him will I give power over many kingdoms; and he shall rule them with the word of God; and the <they> shall be in his hands as the vessels of clay in the hand<s> of a potter; and he shall govern them by faith, with equety and justice, even as I received of my Father and I will give him the morning star. he that hath an ear, let him hear what the spirit saith unto the churches.

 Chapter -[3rd]-

-Verse 1st And unto the servent of the church in Sardis write: These things saith he who hath the seven stars, which are the serven servents of God.
-I know thy works that thou hast a name that thou livest and art not dead.
+Verse 1st And Servent unto the servent of the church in Sardis write: These things saith he who hath the seven stars, which are the serven servents of God.
+I know their <thy> works that they <those> have a name even those who live as also those who are also dead I know thy works that thou hast and a name that thou live livest but art dead and art not dead.
 Be watchfull therefore and strenghten those who remain, who are ready to die, for I have not found thy works perfect before God

 " 7th Servent